Skip to content

 Why

 set:html injects raw HTML into the DOM without escaping.
 Any user-controlled or third-party content rendered this way is an XSS vector.
-Use Astro's JSX interpolation (which escapes by default) or sanitize the content first.
+Use Astro's JSX interpolation, which escapes by default.
+JSON-LD data scripts are accepted when they use type="application/ld+json".

 Examples